Viktring Abbey

 Viktring Abbey (Stift Viktring, Opatija Vetrinj) is a former Cistercian monastery in the Austrian state of Carinthia.
-Stift Viktring is now the name of the Roman Catholic parish in Viktring, since 1973 a district of the Carinthian capital Klagenfurt.
+It is now a Roman Catholic parish, since 1973 a district of the Carinthian capital Klagenfurt.

 History

 Viktring Abbey was established in 1142 by Cistercian monks from Villers-Bettnach Abbey in the Duchy of Lorraine (in the modern Saint-Hubert), of the filiation of Morimond.
 Its lands were probably a gift of Count Bernhard of Spanheim-Marburg (Maribor), brother of Duke Engelbert of Carinthia, and his wife Kunigunde, daughter of Margrave Ottokar II of Styria.
 As early as 13 May in the following year the first abbot, Eberhard, was consecrated.
 The abbey church was dedicated 60 years later by Eberhard of Regensburg, Archbishop of Salzburg, in 1202.

 In 1234 the Carinthian duke Bernhard von Spanheim founded Landstrass Abbey, latterly also known as Kostanjevica Abbey, a daughter house of Viktring in the March of Carniola, in the modern Kostanjevica in Slovenia.

 The most notable abbot was the chronicler John of Viktring, confidant of Duke Henry of Bohemia, who assumed his office in 1312.
 Under Abbot Johannes II in 1411 the greater part of Viktring Abbey burnt down.
 Vigorous re-building in the abbey and the parishes belonging to it was however made possible by decree of the Cistercian General Chapter.
 In 1447 the German king Frederick III of Habsburg presented the abbey church with an altar.

-Viktring Abbey was dissolved during the rationalist reforms of Emperor Joseph II by decree of 19 May 1786.
-The parish of Stift Viktring retained possession only of the church and the former priest's house.
-The altar was removed to St. Bernard's Abbey in Wiener Neustadt, and when that was merged into Heiligenkreuz Abbey in 1885, sold to St. Stephen's Cathedral, Vienna, where it is to be seen opposite Emperor Frederick's tomb.
+Viktring Abbey was dissolved during the rationalist reforms of Emperor Joseph II by decree of 19 May 1786 and given the status of a parish.
+The parish retained possession only of the church and the former rectory.